reedhodges/reedhodges.github.io/sql-proj.markdown

 We can use these values in our simulation when generating a player.

-The rebounds and assists, on the other hand, appear to follow a Poisson distribution.
+The rebounds, assists, steals, blocks, and turnovers, on the other hand, appear to follow a Poisson distribution.
 This makes sense, because it is reasonable to approximate that these events (i.e. rebound or assist) occur at a constant mean rate and independently of the time since the last event.

 [<img src="https://raw.githubusercontent.com/reedhodges/bball_league/main/images/fig_reb_by_pos.png" alt="Reb plot" style="border: 2px solid  gray;">](html_files/fig_reb.html)